dart-archive/www.dartlang.org/src/site/articles/await-async/index.markdown

 {% endprettify %}

 Here the code is self explanatory.
 While the animation is running, we compute a frame.
-The choice is yours; pick whever version you find easier to understand.
+The choice is yours; pick whichever version you find easier to understand.